-Located approx 90km inland from Onslow, the northern Yanrey uranium project tenement is situated 500m east of the Manyingee uranium deposit held by Paladin Resources Ltd. The Manyingee deposit hosts 8,080t at 0.1% U308 Indicated and 2,810 tonnes at 0.05% of U308 Inferred resources (Paladin, 2007).
+Located approx 90km inland from Onslow, the northern Yanrey uranium project tenement is situated 500m east of the Manyingee uranium deposit held by Paladin Resources Ltd. The Manyingee uranium deposit, which has a published resource of 12,078 tonnes of U308 at an average grade of 800ppm U308 was successfully field trialled by ISL mining during the 1980's.

-Geological reconnaissance, geochemical sampling and radiometric survey work was undertaken during the Quarter in preparation for ground and aerial EM survey.
-The ground EM survey at Main Road Bore has been completed and the aerial EM program is scheduled to commence in August 2007.
+Geological reconnaissance, geochemical sampling and radiometric survey work has been undertaken in preparation for ground and aerial EM survey.
+The ground EM survey at Main Road Bore has been completed and the aerial EM program is underway.

-These surveys are planned to define potential uranium bearing fluid paths.
-The EM surveys will test for extensions of the Manyingee Uranium palaeochannel.
+These surveys are planned to define potential uranium bearing fluid paths and will test for extensions of the Manyingee Uranium palaeochannel.
 Extensions of the Bennet Well palaeochannel channels and the Main Road Bore palaeochannel will also be targeted.

-Exploration Licence EL08/1699 was also granted in May 2007 at Yanrey Station.
-At Yanrey the company has expanded the exploration areas through additional exploration licence applications.
-Completed work to date includes:
+Exploration Licence EL08/1699 was granted in May 2007 at Yanrey Station.
+The Company has further expanded the exploration areas through additional exploration licence applications.